mikhama/presentation-tensorflowjs/README.md

 I think this awesome possibility to use a controller that you want for different objectives.

 I think you might use TensorFlow.js for:
-- Accessibility (For example, people with disabilities might use a head for switching pages).
+- Accessibility (For example, people who can't use hadns might use a head for switching pages).
-- Games (Turn your imagination on...).
+- Games.
-- Learning applications (Maybe for dancing learning application).
+- Learning applications.
 - and so on.

 ## How get started?